i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 // For ECIES-only tunnel hops
+  // For each set of messages, increase the counter counter = counter + 1
-  // For each hop, Blowfish-Decrypt the previous tunnelNonce with the current hop's Blowfish keys tunnelNonce = Blowfish-Decrypt(msg = prev. tunnelNonce, key = IVKey)
+  // For each hop, ChaCha20 the previous tunnelNonce with the current hop's IV key
+  // The counter is advanced for each set of tunnel messages tunnelNonce = ChaCha20(msg = prev. tunnelNonce, nonce = counter, key = IVKey)
   // For each hop, ChaCha20 "decrypt" the tunnel message with the current hop's tunnelNonce and layerKey decMsg = ChaCha20(msg = tunnel msg(s), nonce = tunnelNonce, key = hop's layerKey)